EricLam404/CodeFest/README.md

 Run ```npm run dev``` to run the website

 ## Next steps / ideas
+[ ] Fix styling
-[ ] Allow user to schedule study sessions to find optimal learning times
+[X] Allow user to schedule study sessions to find optimal learning times
 [ ] Friends list to add buddies
 [ ] Add pear learning where multiple students can share their schedules and find a time to study together
 [ ] Send reminders to study and/or motivational messages through email